rw-a/valentines-day/README.md

 8. On Valentine's Day, the delivery groups distribute the items and do the serenades!

 ### Step 1: Load the timetables of each year level
 1. Ask a teacher to go on OneSchool and download the PDF timetables for each year level (and also teachers if necessary).
+The timetable should look like one row per person and should be for a specific day.
 2. Convert PDFs to Excel files.
 I recommend using Adobe Acrobat.
 If you don't have it, there's a free online version [here](https://www.adobe.com/au/acrobat/online/pdf-to-excel.html).
 3. Convert Excel files into CSV files.
 4. Go to [timetables](https://statehigh.pythonanywhere.com/timetables/) and upload the CSV files.